itsnaseer/flag-message/README.md

 ### Step 1: Add the App to Your Workspace

 1. Go to the Slack workspace where you installed the app.
 2. Invite the bot to the channels where it will be used: `/invite @your-bot-name`

 ### Step 2: Configure the Reaction and Shortcut

 1. To flag a message, add the reaction `:flag-message:` to the message.
 2. Alternatively, use the message shortcut to flag the message:
     •	Click on the three dots next to a message.
     •	Select More message shortcuts.
     •	Choose your app’s shortcut to flag the message.

-# Environment Variables

-	•	SLACK_CLIENT_ID: Your Slack app’s Client ID.
-	•	SLACK_CLIENT_SECRET: Your Slack app’s Client Secret.
-	•	SLACK_SIGNING_SECRET: Your Slack app’s Signing Secret.
-	•	SLACK_APP_TOKEN: Your Slack app-level token for Socket Mode.
-	•	SLACK_BOT_TOKEN: Your Slack bot user OAuth token.
-	•	SLACK_WORKSPACE: Your Slack workspace name.
-	•	FLAGGED_MESSAGE_CHANNEL_ID: The Slack channel ID where flagged messages and additional details are sent.